Flowlyn's brand logo

 3. Addressing the Ethical Frontier

-As CAI becomes more powerful, addressing ethical concerns is paramount:
+As AI becomes more powerful, addressing ethical concerns is paramount:

 4. Emotional Intelligence (EQ)